 Policies for the Jurisdiction of the Labor and Economic Development Committee

-Below are the policies of the NCSL Standing Committee on Labor and Economic Development as of the annual business meeting, which was held on August 15, 2013.
+Below are the policies of the NCSL Standing Committee on Labor and Economic Development.

 - The National Conference of State Legislatures (NCSL) strongly urges the federal government to better coordinate its economic development activities with the states.